Springe direkt zu Inhalt

 Adaptive learning in changing environments

 We study how humans dynamically adjust to changing environments.
 Humans and animals have to flexibly regulate how they combine newly arriving information with information from past experiences during learning in these environments.
 In one line of work led by Hashim Satti, we examine learning in changing environments under threat.
-In particular, we try to better understand how trait anxiety and the proximity of threat changes human abilities to take uncertainty into account during aversive learning and decision making.
+In particular, we try to better understand how trait anxiety and the proximity of threat changes human abilities to take uncertainty into account during aversive learning and decision-making.
+See our most recent conference contribution on this topic:

 Moreover, we examine learning under uncertainty across the human lifespan.
 We have suggested that age-related differences in these abilities can be explained by differences in the degree of satisficing behavior.
 Subsequently, seemingly impaired learning abilities in children and older adults might be the consequence of a learning strategy where outcomes are more rapidly perceived as "good enough", which might be an efficient way of learning that requires less cognitive resources than more "optimal strategies".